Parking enforcement officer: In popular culture

 When are you free to take some tea with me?

 On the NBC television comedy series Rowan & Martin's Laugh-In, cast member Barbara Sharma was often featured as an overzealous meter maid (spelled Metre Made) who would ticket anything from baby carriages to trash cans.

 The A&E reality television show Parking Wars focuses on parking enforcement.

 In the 1984 BBC television drama Threads, a deputized traffic warden armed with a Self Loading Rifle is briefly shown keeping watch over an improvised internment camp for looters, following a nuclear strike on Sheffield.
 The warden's bandaged face was used in the promotional material for the film.
+Local traffic warden Michael Beecroft of the South Yorkshire Police was cast in the film as a traffic warden guarding an improvised detention camp.

 In the 2016 Disney animated film Zootopia the main character, Judy Hopps, is disappointed to be assigned parking enforcement duties, but decides to excel at her task.